-The Water Crisis In Chennai: Who's To Blame, How Do You Fix It?
+The Water Crisis In Chennai, India: Who's To Blame And How Do You Fix It?

 "Catch rain.
 It's free!
 That's our slogan," says Sekhar Raghavan, its affable 72-year-old founder and director.

 The exterior of Raghavan's office building is outfitted with drainage pipes.
 They run from the building's roof, down into an underground cistern to store rainwater.
-He gives tours and rainwater demonstrations, and was hosting a delegation of Australian diplomats and Canadian students on the day NPR visited.
+He gives tours and rainwater demonstrations and was hosting a delegation of Australian diplomats and Canadian students on the day NPR visited.

 But 16 years ago, when the state government first required residents to "catch rain," Raghavan says it was a tough sell.
 Not many people were willing to invest in drain pipes and tanks.